Vote by Mail Unit

-- A member of the active or reserve components of the United States Army, Navy, Air Force, Marine Corps, Coast Guard, or Space Force; a Merchant Marine; a member of the United States Public Health Service Commissioned Corps; the National Oceanic and Atmospheric Administration Commissioned Corps of the United States; or an individual on activated status for the National Guard or state militia.
+- A member of the U.S. Army, Navy, Air Force, Marine Corps, Coast Guard, or Space Force; Merchant Marines; a member of the U.S. Public Health Service Commissioned Corps; a member of the National Oceanic and Atmospheric Administration Commissioned Corps of the U.S.; or a member on activated status of the National Guard or state militia.

 - Remain registered to vote regardless of where you currently reside, whether you still maintain your Placer County address of registration.

-- Receive your ballot 60 days prior to every election (compared to 29 days for local Vote-By-Mail voters)
+- Receive your ballot 45 to 60 days prior to every election (compared to 29 days for local vote-by-mail voters)

 Keeping Your Records Current